-This drug may rarely cause serious (even fatal) liver disease.
-If you notice any of the following unlikely but serious side effects, tell your doctor immediately: persistent nausea/vomiting, severe stomach/abdominal pain, dark urine, yellowing of eyes/skin.
+This drug may rarely cause serious stomach/intestinal problems (such as stomach/intestinal bleeding and ulcers).
+If you notice any of the following unlikely but serious side effects, stop taking deferasirox and consult your doctor or pharmacist right away: black/bloody stools, vomit that looks like coffee grounds, persistent stomach/abdominal pain.

-Deferasirox can commonly cause a mild rash that is usually not serious.
-However, you may not be able to tell it apart from a rare rash that could be a sign of a severe allergic reaction.
-Therefore, seek immediate medical attention if you develop any rash.
+Deferasirox can commonly cause a rash that is usually not serious.
+However, you may not be able to tell it apart from a rare rash that could be a sign of a severe reaction.
+Therefore, tell your doctor right away if you develop any rash.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.